-Revenue from our International commerce retail business in the quarter ended September 30, 2022 was RMB10,738 million (US\$1,510 million), an increase of 3% compared to RMB10,375 million in the same quarter of 2021.
-The increase was primarily due to an increase in revenue contributed by Trendyol as a result of the strong order growth from its e-commerce business and more efficient use of subsidies, partly offset by the decrease in revenue due to declining orders of AliExpress as a result of the depreciation of the Euro against U.S. dollar.
+Revenue from our International commerce retail business for the six months ended September 30, 2022 was RMB21,262 million (US\$2,989 million), remained stable year-over-year compared to RMB21,175 million for the same period of 2021.
+Revenue contributed by Trendyol increased as a result of the strong order growth from its e-commerce business and optimization of subsidies offered that were contra revenue of Trendyol, and revenue contributed by Lazada increased mainly due to active increase in monetization initiatives that resulted in higher monetization rate.
+These increases were partly offset by the decrease in revenue contributed by AliExpress due to declining orders as a result of change in the European Union's VAT rules, depreciation of Euro against U.S. dollar, as well as ongoing supply chain and logistics disruptions due to the Russia-Ukraine conflict.